 Research Misconduct – The Video

-Click on the screen shot below to open a Federal Office of Research Integrity web page (opens in a new tab or window), and then click the “Play Full Video” button circled below to watch a 3-minute introductory video.
+Click on the link below to open a Federal Office of Research Integrity web page (opens in a new tab or window), and then click the “Play Full Video” button to watch a 3-minute introductory video.
 It is an excellent portrayal of an instance of research misconduct.
 Pay particular attention to the reference to “people with responsibility for oversight who did not properly exercise their responsibility” to note how you could potentially become part of a research misconduct investigation in your Research Administration role.

 Optional Follow-Up: If you decide to continue at the end of the introductory video, you can select the role of the Research Integrity Officer, the PI, the Lab Assistant, or the Grad Student to “play out” their part of the scenario, selecting what actions you would take in their situations and discovering what the results might be.
 Taking any one of the roles will probably take 30 minutes or more, so you may want to bookmark the site to come back to it later if necessary.
 Completing the entire video interaction section is optional, but highly recommended for a compelling and valuable learning experience.